Brisbane Institute of Art Windsor Brisbane https://brisart.org

 Shibori, and natural Dyes

-Learn how to use Indigo and other natural dyes, learn how to extract dyes from plants and use them to dye and print a range of materials. learn Shibori and other techniques, this interesting course brews and bubbles with possibilities!
-07 33973210
+Learn how to use Indigo and other natural dyes, learn how to extract dyes from plants and use them to dye and print a range of materials. learn Shibori Resists and contact prints from plants.
+Learn how to mordant, steam and leaf prints and plant dyes on wool, silk, linen or cotton.
+This interesting course brews and bubbles with possibilities!

 Learn a range of techniques for screen printing.
 I teach photoemulsion screenprinting and how to expose screens using sunlight as the light source, so no equipment is required other than the know-how! learn what inks to use and how to print onto a range of different surfaces.